Domingo Hindoyan

 ‘These were focused, intelligent performances and in the Debussy, in particular, Hindoyan moved with economy and command, applying gauzy washes of atmosphere and brilliant dabs of colour.’ – The Spectator, review of French Classics concert, January 2022

-Hindoyan was born in Caracas, Venezuela.
-He began his music studies as a violinist and member of the renowned Venezuelan music education program El Sistema, before going on to study conducting in Europe at the Haute École de Musique de Genève with Professor Laurent Gay.
+Domingo Hindoyan was born in Caracas, Venezuela.
+He began his career as a violinist and member of the renowned Venezuelan musical education program El Sistema, and then was a member of Daniel Barenboim’s West-Eastern Divan Orchestra.
+He later went on to study conducting in Europe at the Haute École de Musique de Genève with Professor Laurent Gay and was the first assistant to Daniel Barenboim at the Deutsche Staatsoper Berlin between 2013 and 2016.

 Click here to find out more about Domingo Hindoyan.